 You and I have our email ids, government-approved IDs, and a bunch of other factors to verify we are who we claim to be.
 And on a business level, you create accounts with which you can perform certain activities—use an application, read data, and if you have a privileged account, you could even make admin-level changes in your organization.
-Bottom line is that you are entitled to these applications, its use cases because of your identity.
+Bottom line is that you are entitled to these applications, their use cases because of your identity.
 Every time you want to access any of these, your identity is authenticated and then checked to see if you are authorized to it.
 These are carried out through 2-factor authentications, biometrics, among others.

 Similarly, with the rise of machines, there are certain stringent methods to assign identities—digital certificates are used most commonly.
 This is necessary to ensure that the flow of data in a machine to machine communication happens only once they are authenticated (their identity is verified).
 This is a stamp of approval that your data is always shared across trusted machines.